 Our full Fire HD 10 Kids Edition review

-Why should you buy this: Slim, stylish, powerful, and packed with useful features, this tablet will open up a world of possibilities for your kids.
+Why you should buy this: Slim, stylish, powerful, and packed with useful features, this tablet will open up a world of possibilities for your kids.

-Who’s it for: Older kids who need something more powerful.
+Who it’s for: Older kids who need something more powerful.

 Why we picked the Samsung Galaxy Tab S5e: